tylerlewis1/tylerlewis1/README.md

 About me
 --------
 #### Hi, my name is Tyler Lewis I'm 19 years old.
-I currently am a Freshman at UW Lacrosse studying Computer scince.
+I currently am a Freshman at UW Lacrosse studying Computer Scince.
 I have 9 years of programming experience, mainly focusing on Java.
-In my free time I make projects that I will personally use.
+I just began taking CS classes and have been learning more about common conventions.
 <html>
 <details closed>
 <summary>Stats</summary>